 Major neighborhoods in Philadelphia

-- Center City — Philadelphia's central business district and historic core.
+Philadelphia's central business district and historic core (ZIP codes 19102-19107).
 High density of court records for commercial and civil matters; lower per-capita residential crime than most of the city.
 Common address for professional and corporate records.
-ZIP codes 19102–19107.
+Large daytime population creates address records that may not reflect primary residences for people who work but don't live there.

-- North Philadelphia — Large residential area north of Spring Garden Street with several distinct neighborhoods (Kensington, Fishtown, Frankford, Olney, Logan).
+Large residential area north of Spring Garden Street encompassing Kensington, Fishtown, Frankford, Olney, and Logan neighborhoods (ZIP codes 19122-19124, 19133-19140).
 Generates a significant share of the city's criminal court docket.
-Kensington in particular has been the focus of public health and law enforcement attention in recent years, producing elevated court filing volumes relative to its population.
-ZIP codes vary: 19122–19124, 19133–19140.
+Kensington has been the focus of public health and law enforcement attention in recent years, producing elevated court filing volumes relative to population.

-- West Philadelphia — Large neighborhood west of the Schuylkill River including University City (Penn, Drexel), Cobbs Creek, and Overbrook.
-University City's academic population creates address churn in the 19104 ZIP code area.
-The western residential neighborhoods generate a mixed court volume reflecting the area's economic diversity.
+Large neighborhood west of the Schuylkill River including University City (Penn and Drexel), Cobbs Creek, and Overbrook.
+University City's academic population creates above-average address churn in 19104 ZIP code area.
+Penn and Drexel together enroll over 40,000 students, producing a significant transient population in university-adjacent blocks.

-- South Philadelphia — Traditional working-class neighborhood south of South Street, historically associated with Italian-American and now increasingly diverse communities.
-ZIP codes 19145–19148.
-South Philadelphia generates moderate court filing volumes relative to its size and has lower crime rates than North or West Philadelphia on most measures.
+Traditional working-class neighborhood south of South Street (ZIP codes 19145-19148), historically Italian-American and now more ethnically diverse.
+Generates moderate court filing volumes relative to its size and has lower crime rates than North or West Philadelphia on most measures.
+Long-term homeownership produces reliable address histories in many South Philadelphia blocks.

 Common search scenarios